-Sell your home fast by applying the secrets of home staging yourself!
+Sell your home fast by doing your own home staging!
 Inside these pages you will find free, step-by-step instructions and interior design ideas on how to stage your own house for sale.

 By following the home staging tips on this site, you will learn how the proper placement of furniture and use of color combinations will create better flow and the illusion of more space in your home.

-Home staging is all about marketing your home for a faster sale and highest price possible.
+Home staging is marketing your home for a faster sale and highest price possible.
 Home staging incorporates the following steps:

-Home staging can be as simple as rearranging what you already own and adding new accessories, or it could mean re-painting ceilings and walls, updating bathroom and kitchen fixtures and bringing in new furniture.
+Home staging can be as simple as rearranging what you already have and adding a few new accessories, or it could mean re-painting ceilings and walls, updating bathroom and kitchen fixtures, installing new lighting fixtures, and bringing in new furniture.

 Home staging is NOT the same as interior design, although many of the principles of interior decorating will be applied when you stage for a home sale.

 With interior design you are creating a space decorated around a homeowner's specific style and taste.
 With home staging you are neutralizing a homeowner's taste to create an environment that will appeal to a wider range of people.

 The first impression that buyers get of your house is a critical moment in the home buying quest.
 You have only mere seconds to sway house hunters into deciding whether to venture inside, or drive on by.